aws/amazon-neptune-jdbc-driver/README.md

 ## Using the Driver

 The driver comes packed in a single jar file.
 To use the driver, place the jar file in the classpath of the application which is going to use it.

-Alternatively, if using the driver with a Maven/Gradle application, the jar can be used to install the driver via their respective commands.
+[//]: # (TODO AN-694 - Uncomment this: Alternatively, if using the driver with a Maven/Gradle application, the jar can be used to install the driver via their respective commands.)

 For the initial public preview release, the driver will be available for download on GitHub along with the driver's .jar file and .taco file.

-To use the Driver in Tableau, please refer to the documentation on connecting with Tableau provided below.
+To use the Driver in BI tools, please refer to the documentation below.

 To connect to Amazon Neptune using the JDBC driver, the Neptune instance must be available through an SSH tunnel, load balancer, or the JDBC driver must be deployed in an EC2 instance.

-#### Important note: SSH Tunnel and host file must be configured before using the drive to connect to Neptune, please see [SSH configuration](markdown/setup/configuration.md).
+**SSH Tunnel and host file must be configured before using the drive to connect to Neptune, please see [SSH configuration](markdown/setup/configuration.md).**

 ### Specifications